 This 12 year time series prepared by the OECD illustrates the historic relationship between steel sector EBITDA and capacity utilisation.
 It is not surprising that the correlation between these parameters is so good, in a high fixed cost industry where break-even volumes are perhaps at ~60% or more of full capacity.

 Interested in steel company history?
-See our history section which describes the corporate history of the world's top 30 steelmakers.
+See our history pages which describe the corporate history of the world's top 30 steelmakers.